DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * technologyTargeting [TechnologyTargeting](#technologytargeting)
   * type `string` (values: AD_SERVING_CLICK_TRACKER, AD_SERVING_DEFAULT_AD, AD_SERVING_STANDARD_AD, AD_SERVING_TRACKING): Type of ad.
 This is a required field on insertion.
 Note that default ads (AD_SERVING_DEFAULT_AD) cannot be created directly (see Creative resource).

+### AdBlockingConfiguration
+* AdBlockingConfiguration `object`: Campaign ad blocking settings.
+  * clickThroughUrl `string`: Click-through URL used by brand-neutral ads.
+This is a required field when overrideClickThroughUrl is set to true.
+  * creativeBundleId `string`: ID of a creative bundle to use for this campaign.
+If set, brand-neutral ads will select creatives from this bundle.
+Otherwise, a default transparent pixel will be used.
+  * enabled `boolean`: Whether this campaign has enabled ad blocking.
+When true, ad blocking is enabled for placements in the campaign, but this may be overridden by site and placement settings.
+When false, ad blocking is disabled for all placements under the campaign, regardless of site and placement settings.
+  * overrideClickThroughUrl `boolean`: Whether the brand-neutral ad's click-through URL comes from the campaign's creative bundle or the override URL.
+Must be set to true if ad blocking is enabled and no creative bundle is configured.

 ### AdSlot
 * AdSlot `object`: Ad Slot
   * comment `string`: Comment for this ad slot.